WordPress/gutenberg/packages/components/src/navigator/navigator-provider/README.md

 The available options are:

 -   `focusTargetSelector`: `string`.
-An optional property used to specify the CSS selector used to restore focus on the matching element when navigating back.
+An optional property used to specify the CSS selector used to restore focus on the matching element when navigating back;
 -   `isBack`: `boolean`.
-An optional property used to specify whether the navigation should be considered as backwards (thus enabling focus restoration when possible, and causing the animation to be backwards too)
+An optional property used to specify whether the navigation should be considered as backwards (thus enabling focus restoration when possible, and causing the animation to be backwards too);
 -   `skipFocus`: `boolean`.
-An optional property used to opt out of `Navigator`'s focus management, useful when the consumer of the component wants to implement their own custom focus management.
+An optional property used to opt out of `Navigator`'s focus management, useful when the consumer of the component wants to manage focus themselves;
+-   `replace`: `boolean`.
+An optional property used to cause the new location to replace the current location in the stack.

 ### `goBack`: `( path: string, options: NavigateOptions ) => void`